-This was strongly felt by the members of the Lodge of Antiquity 5, and it was decided to send an address to H.R.H. the Duke of Sussex on the subject of the union.
+This was strongly felt by the members of the Lodge of Antiquity 5, and it was decided to send an address to H.R.H. the Duke of Sussex on the subject

 Bro.
-Charles Bonnor was one of the prime movers in the matter, and no doubt he delved into the archives of the Lodge of Antiquity for the necessary information.
+Charles Bonnor was one of the prime movers in the matter, and no doubt he delved into the archives of the Lodge of Antiquity for the necessary